Nathraichean/Google-Books-API-Fetcher-Refactored/README.md

 Once searched, it shows the first 10 books that the API returns.

+The app can also show all favorited books.

 Then the books that were found each have the following functionality :
   a) Annotations with title/description/datecreated/datemodified that can be edited.
-b) Edited - the title,authors and description of a book can be edited
+  b) Edit the title,authors and description of the book.
-c) Makred as favorite
+  c) Can be marked as a favorite.

 The app stores the book in a local database (simple file holding data in json using json-server) and is hosted using "lite-server"